 Additionally, from experience using Hotjar far more extensively, it is worthwhile making use of the poll functionality available to license holders.
 There is no quicker way to get useful user feedback than strategically placing polls on the key commercial pages around the website for instant feedback on how users are finding the user journey, and what can be improved on.

 Make sure to carefully consider the question, are the questions specific enough to get a suitable enough answer that you can use to improve the website flaws?

 The initial investment is not very expensive, and with the improvement in UX potentially driving an increase in sales/applications that will far out way the outlay.
-Hotjar provides a range of options to suit your business needs so it is definitely worth checking it out.
+Hotjar provides a range of options to suit your budget and business needs so it is definitely worth checking it out.

-By ironing out any kinks in the user journey prior to investing the shoestring budget you have for marketing is the investment that could give you an advantage over competitors.
+By ironing out any kinks in the user journey prior to investing the small budget you have for marketing is the investment that could give you an advantage over competitors.
 User experience (UX) and Conversion Rate Optimisation (CRO) are areas of marketing that are commonly overlooked, with the main focus directed at solely traffic acquisition.
 Read our previous blog on how SEO, UX, and CRO can all be used cohesively to achieve success.

 Invest in the Right Channels

 As previously mentioned, the easy route to follow is to mimic what the other brands in the sector are doing regarding what channels the marketing pounds are being assigned to.